david-rhodes/GSOPs/README.md

 ## Notes
 * Please be kind.
 We love innovating and learning, and we want you to benefit from this project.
 * GSOPs is only supported for Houdini 20.5.
 This is due to an API change in the HDK.
-You should be able to customize your installation for Houdini 20 and use several of the digital assets, however.
+You should be able to customize your installation for Houdini 20 and continue using the digital assets, however.
 * All digital assets and example scenes in this repo are currently under the Houdini Apprentice license.
 Because GSOPs won 3rd place in the [H20 SIDEFX LABS Tech Art Challenge](https://www.sidefx.com/community-main-menu/contests-jams/h20-tech-art-challenge/), GSOPs 2.0 (full release) will be upgraded to Houdini Indie.
 * [Click here to download a Commercial license snapshop of GSOPs](https://media.sidefx.com/uploads/contests/H20_techart_challenge/assets/utility_03_gsops.zip). **Some features may be missing compared to this repo.**
 * Please adhere to the [SideFX Houdini License Agreement](https://www.sidefx.com/legal/license-agreement/).